holland01/YAQ3R/prog.md

 You have extension checking/resolution happening in both the worker thread and the main thread.
 This is pointless, so eliminate the main thread usage (the worker thread check/resolution is more efficient because it prevents the need for more async calls).

+**6/26/16**

+There was a problem with WAPI_Fetch32 returning -1 when it should have been returning 0, async_image_io's OnImageRead().
+The positioning of the offset/size arguments were switched: the offset argument was interpreted as the size and vice-versa.

+Removed excess Fallback code in OnImageRead() as well.
+Now, the images can actually start being allocated on the GPU.

+#### Additional

+* Don't forget to handle G_TEXTURE_STORAGE_KEY_MAPPED_BIT
+in the images which come from the gImageLoadTracker_t struct: the reason for this is that the tracker has support which was built into it a while ago, and you need to use that as a means for either the shaders or the main...

+* It may be useful to automatically check for equivalent programs (by address and by value) within the program table while a new given program is about to be inserted, and then just return the already existing one.
+The downside with this is that the Program object would already be dynamically allocated, which would add burden to the caller.

+Something better (to prevent this kind of burden) would be to remove the addition of a program object directly, and instead provide constructor parameters (vshader, fshader, uniforms, attribs, etc.) in addition to the bsp shader program.

+If there isn't an exact program already in the table which holds these values, then the program can be inserted.
+Otherwise, if an already existing member is returned to the caller, the caller wouldn't have to manually free anything...

+**8/10/2016**

+An exception is thrown here:

+(line 2582)
+	function _glCreateShader(shaderType) {
+      var id = GL.getNewId(GL.shaders);
+      GL.shaders[id] = GLctx.createShader(shaderType);
+      return id;
+    }

+The issue is that GLctx doesn't exist.
+All breakpoints involving code which actually assigns to the GLctx variable aren't executed, so it looks like the context isn't properly initialized... or, it could be a driver issue of some sort (trying nvidia's WebGL implementation might be useful).

+Assume that it's just not being initialized, though.